 Penalizing Charity

 The current economy is doing great, and the stock market keeps setting new record highs.
 So, why are charitable contribution by individuals down by 3.8%?
 The Trump Tax Cut doubled the standard deduction to $24,400 for married couples.
-Unless regular itemized deductions plus charitable deductions exceed that amount, a taxpayer is better off taking the … Continue reading Penalizing Charity
+Unless regular itemized deductions plus charitable deductions exceed that amount, a taxpayer is better off taking the standard deduction and saving the money normally given to charity. …

 A Crack in the Dam?

 Normal or “retail” investors are not permitted to invest in some of the most profitable/risky opportunities.
 Those opportunities are normally referred to as private placements and were limited to investors with a net worth (excluding home value) of $1 million or annual income above $200 thousand ($300K for couples).
-These investors are called Accredited Investors. … Continue reading A Crack in the Dam?
+These investors are called Accredited Investors.
+With the current bull run in the stock market, more…

 Advertising Death